Muuuush/cpp-web-learn/README.md

 ## How to build client
 In the this framework, we provide a simple Client class to build a simple client.
 You can check the example's for reference.

-However, all the network IO are synchronous, you can build customized client by any method you like, as long as you follow the TLV format packet we mention bellow.
+However, all the network IO are synchronous, you can build customized client by any method you like, as long as you follow the TLV format packet we mentioned [before](##Packet).

 ## Examples
 - [Echo server and client](./example/echo)